CatherineKiiru/js-challenges/Coding notes/readme.md

 LogicalAnd(10);
 ```

-The code block above can now be rewritten with the logical and operator:
+The code block above can now be rewritten with the "logical and" operator:

 ```JavaScript
 function LogicalAnd (num) {